Skip to main content

 • A great opportunity to connect with local community and education partners at our Partner station where you can speak with experts from Ready for Pre-K, DC Childcare Connections, and more while your child enjoys games and activities, including face painting and a bubbleologist.

-• Sign up for Books from Birth and Beyond the Book, DC Public Library's next step for developing readers as they turn five.
+• Sign up for Books from Birth to get a FREE book delivered to your home each month and Beyond the Book, DC Public Library's next step for developing readers as they turn five.

 • Grab-and-go snacks (while supplies last).